ekiilu/gatsby-plugin-md-menus/readme.md

   iconNormal: 'white',     // The color of the icons in the side menu.
   iconHover: '#7CC9CD',    // The color of the icons in the side menu when hovered.
 }

+## Contributing
+We welcome contributions!
+Please feel free to submit issues, fork the repository, and make pull requests

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.